Teriks/TinkerRetroPie/README.md

 The TinkerRetroPie install builder is currently tested and developed on Ubuntu 18.04.1 LTS.

+The provided images are tested on a Tinker Board S.

 ## Release Images

 See the [Releases](https://github.com/Teriks/TinkerRetroPie/releases) page for the current release images.